 Students who wish employment assistance will receive help with preparing a new resume, updating their resume when changes occur, cover letters, and reference lists.
-Technology LearningCenter offers access to GradCast, an online service, at no cost to the students.
-We will forward their resume to employers of their choosing from a list compiled by GradCast.
 We also provide students with a listing of job openings in the area.
 In some cases, when applicable, set up job interviews.
-This service is provided to all students enrolled at the school and graduates.
+This service is provided to all students enrolled at the school and recent graduates as defined on page 17 of this catalog under the Guidance and counseling policy.

-It is the intention of our school to assist students in finding employment opportunities within their field of study but it does not guarantee employment.
+It is the intention of our school to assist students in finding employment opportunities within their field of study, but it does not guarantee employment.